-Alisa is a 32-year-old single foster mom who is the author of the blog Attempting Agape, which highlights her real life journeys as a full time foster parent.
+Alisa is a 32-year-old single foster mom from Michigan, who is the author of the blog Attempting Agape, which highlights her real-life journeys as a full-time foster parent.
 Much like the blog title implies (agape means “unconditional love” in Greek), Alisa feels that it is her calling to love her foster children unconditionally and as she writes, “with mercy, grace, and truth.”

 She was licensed as a foster mother in 2010, and the goal of her blog is to inform people of what it’s like to be a foster parent and to help other foster parents realize why they make the sacrifices that they do.
 So far she has changed the lives of 16 foster children and has reached countless reader in the blogosphere.